Konopiště: History

+State ownership

-Since 1921, the castle has been the property of the Czechoslovak and later Czech state, one of 90 such properties in state ownership.
+The castle was seized in 1919 and its confiscation was ratified in 1921.
+Since then, the castle has been the property of the Czechoslovak and later Czech state, one of 90 such properties in state ownership.
 The Ministry of Culture was said to spend more than US$800,000 per year to maintain the castle, and it recovers about as much from entrance ticket sales and rental fees for occasional functions.

-In 2000, Princess Sophie von Hohenberg, great-granddaughter of Franz Ferdinand and his morganatic wife Sophie von Hohenberg, filed a lawsuit seeking restitution of the castle to the Hohenberg family, which however was never recognized as part of the House of Habsburg.
+In 2000, Princess Sophie von Hohenberg, great-granddaughter of Franz Ferdinand and his morganatic wife Sophie, Duchess of Hohenberg, filed a lawsuit seeking restitution of the castle to the Hohenberg family.
 The lawsuit, filed in Benešov, sought restitution of the castle, 6070 ha of woodland and a brewery.
+The series of lawsuits was still ongoing in 2013.

 Tourism

 Konopiště has been open to the public since 1971.
 Visitors can observe the residential rooms of Franz Ferdinand, who was also an enthusiastic hunter, a large collection of antlers, the "Obizzi-Este collection" (the third largest European collection of armoury and medieval weapons from Castello del Catajo, Padua, Italy), a shooting hall with moving targets, and a garden with Italian Renaissance statues and greenhouses.